Seagate/cortx/doc/troubleshoot_virtual_network.rst

    .. image:: images/config_networks2.png

 #.
 Reboot your VM and recheck **ip a l**.
 Hopefully you now have IP addresses showing and your CORTX system will run correctly!
 If not, please contact the community and we'll figure it out together.  :relaxed:

+**Important**: If you do not find an IP being assigned to an interface, run the following commands:

+  - ifdown <interface>

+  - ifup <interface>